 The neighborhood so enthusiastically supports managing their own rain water that they installed 13 more rain gardens.
 This included two at nearby Karshner Elementary School on one end of a three block stretch, and one very large rain garden at the 6-unit apartment building on the other end.
 This Old House Magazine was also inspired to support rain gardens.
 Writers and staff created an amazing story of the 8th Ave project in their September 2011 print edition and an equally amazing series of online rain garden resource pages.
 Click on the map below.

 8th Ave neighbors were not satisfied with just these 20 rain gardens – they had wanted from the beginning to fix minor flooding problems along the 900 block area.
 There are only collection points at either end, and rain water ponds along the street throughout the lengthy wet season.
 So they encouraged the City to apply for a Washington Department of Ecology grant for creative rain water infiltration solutions, which was easily approved.
-Construction is almost complete and features of the new green infrastructure street include:
+Construction is complete and features of the new green infrastructure street include:

 - pervious asphalt roadway that infiltrates 100% of the rain that falls on it

 - a curvelinear realignment of the road that slows down vehicle traffic

 - 11 attractive roadside rain gardens in the rights of way on either side of the roadway

 - permeable paver and pervious concrete sidewalks either side of the street that are attractive and infiltrate all the rain that falls on them as well